 Helium is the second-most abundant element in the universe.
 On earth, it is generated by radioactive delay, and if it is trapped in deposits in the earth's crust, it can be extracted, purified, and used.
 Usually this happens as a byproduct of natural gas extraction.
 However, because it is very light, it is difficult to prevent it from escaping the earth's atmosphere.
 This makes it a nonrenewable resource.
 Furthermore, helium is only found in certain locations, and it must be trucked or shipped to its final location.
 Recycling helium on site substantially reduces greenhouse gas emissions generated in extraction and transport.

 Helium is used by all eight NMR magnets and the EPR spectrometer (when the cryostat is cooled).
 For NMR, it is used to keep the metal in the magnet cold so that they are superconducting.
 For EPR, it keep the sample cold.
 This helium boils off during normal usage, and it boils off at a significantly faster rate during helium refills, when liquid helium is transferred into the NMR magnet dewars.
 Normally, this helium evaporates into the atmosphere and from there dissipates into space.
 However, with the helium recovery system, it flows through copper pipes to a compressor which compresses it into medium pressure cylinders for storage.
-The gas will then be purified by passing it through a nitrogen-cooled purifier, and finally it will be condensed to liquid helium via a cryocompressor.
+The gas is then purified by passing it through a nitrogen-cooled purifier, and finally it is condensed to liquid helium via a cryocompressor.
 At this point, the cycle can be completed by transferring the recovered liquid helium into the NMR magnets or the EPR cryostat.

 A couple of noteworthy points: